Kailashw/Javascript/README.md

     * remove a todo from the todos list.
     * mark a todo as completed.
     * fetch a particular 'todo' details based on 'id' parameter.
+    * mockapi.io is used to generate dummy data.
 3. 'react-redux' is a simple react-app which lets you use redux in it.
 This app is for absolute beginners to learn the usage of redux in a react-app.
 4. 'redux-todo' is a simple 'react-redux' application which,
     * combines what we learnt in 'react-todo' app and 'react-redux' app.